KNighter: Transforming Static Analysis with LLM-Synthesized Checkers: Introduction

 \section{Introduction}

-The reliability of fundamental systems, particularly operating system kernels, depends critically on effective defect detection techniques~\cite{kernel-fuzzing,kernelgpt,kernel-static-refcounting,kernel-static-cai2023place,kernel-static-lyu2022goshawk,suzuki2024fitx,yang2024whitefox}.
-Static analysis~\cite{ayewah2008using} stands out as a powerful approach that can comprehensively examine source code without execution, enabling the detection of bugs in architecture-specific code, hardware-dependent drivers, and configurations that may be challenging to test in real environments~\cite{kernel-static-lu2019detecting,kernel-static-lyu2022goshawk,kernel-static-refcounting,suzuki2024fitx}.
-Unlike dynamic approaches such as fuzzing that require concrete execution environments and can only explore executed paths~\cite{syzkaller,kernelgpt, deng2023large,yang2023fuzzing}, static analysis can theoretically examine all possible code paths, including those that are difficult or impossible to trigger during runtime.
-Plus, while formal verification~\cite{yang2024autoverus,lattuada2023verus,sun2024clover} offers mathematical guarantees that static analysis cannot provide, it typically requires even more expertise and manual effort, making it impractical for large-scale systems like operating system kernels.
+The reliability of fundamental software systems---particularly operating system (OS) kernels---hinges on robust defect detection methodologies~\cite{kernel-fuzzing,kernelgpt,kernel-static-refcounting,kernel-static-cai2023place,kernel-static-lyu2022goshawk,suzuki2024fitx,yang2024whitefox,gong2025snowplow,gong2023snowcat}.
+Among various techniques, \textit{static analysis}~\cite{ayewah2008using} stands out for its ability to examine source code without execution, making it indispensable for scenarios involving hardware-dependent drivers, complex or rarely exercised paths, and configurations difficult to reproduce in real environments~\cite{kernel-static-lu2019detecting,kernel-static-lyu2022goshawk,kernel-static-refcounting,suzuki2024fitx,gong2025snowplow,gong2023snowcat}.
+Compared to dynamic approaches such as fuzzing---which requires an execution environment and thus only tests actual runtime paths~\cite{syzkaller,kernelgpt, deng2023large,yang2023fuzzing}---static analysis can (in principle) cover all potential execution paths, including corner cases that are seldom triggered in practice.
+While formal verification techniques~\cite{yang2024autoverus,lattuada2023verus,sun2024clover} offer stronger correctness guarantees, their high manual overhead renders them impractical for large-scale systems like OS kernels, making static analysis a more scalable and feasible solution.

-However, static analysis faces its own set of challenges in practice.
-Developing effective static analyzers requires deep expertise in both the target system and formal methods, along with substantial engineering effort to implement precise detection mechanisms~\cite{kernel-static-refcounting,kernel-static-cai2023place,smatch}.
-This complexity often leads to static analyzers that focus on specific classes of bugs, potentially missing other critical defect patterns.

-These observations highlight several key opportunities for advancing static analysis.
-First, the rich history of the fundamental systems, \eg the Linux kernel, provides extensive examples of bug patterns that can inform static analysis approaches.
-Moreover, bug patterns identified in historical patch commits may still exist in the current codebase~\cite{kernel-static-refcounting}.
-Third, beyond manually analyzing and summarizing bug patterns, modern large language models (\llm{s})~\cite{achiam2023gpt,team2023gemini,grattafiori2024llama} have demonstrated remarkable capabilities in understanding both code and natural language descriptions.